Lemonade Development

 Logging and Console Output

-- Log Viewer: Click "Show Logs" in the tray to open lemonade-log-viewer.exe
+- Logs UI: Click "Show Logs" in the tray or use lemonade logs to open the desktop app's logs view

 Testing